karan-gupta-15/Real-Time-Chat-Application-Using-Socket.io/README.md

 npm install

-After Installing go to the frontend directory: cd frontend/ npm install
+After Installing go to the frontend directory cd frontend/ npm install

-Go to terminal -> New terminal (If you are using VS code) .
-Split your terminal into two (run the client on one terminal and the server on the other terminal) Start the Client cd frontend npm start
+Go to terminal -> New terminal (If you are using VS code)

+Split your terminal into two (run the client on one terminal and the server on the other terminal)

+Start the Client
+cd frontend
+npm start

 Start the server
 npm run start